tasmota/decode-config/README.md

 # decode-config
 _decode-config_ can backup and restore the configuration of [Tasmota](http://tasmota.com/)-devices.

-It uses the Tasmota http capability so for usage the Tasmota http WebServer must be available and enabled.
-MQTT is currently not possible as long as Tasmota does not support configuration data transmission this way.

 In comparison with the Tasmota build-in "Backup/Restore Configuration" function
 * _decode-config_ uses human readable and editable [JSON](http://www.json.org/)-format for backup/restore,
 * _decode-config_ can restore previously backup and changed [JSON](http://www.json.org/)-format files,